REAL ESTATE AGENT DESIGNATIONS

-To receive a real estate license in the state of Michigan you're required to take a 40-hour state-approved real estate course and pass the state exam, then attend 18 hours of continuing education over the next 3 year cycle.
+receive a real estate license in the state of Michigan you're required to take a 40-hour state-approved real estate course and pass the state exam, after that you must attend 18 hours of continuing education over the next 3-year cycle.

 However, those are the minimum requirements.
 There are many other designations, certifications, and courses an agent can receive.
 Over the years, our consultants have spent hundreds of hours in the classroom to become better educated.
 We feel these courses not only show a commitment to the real estate profession but have allowed us to better serve our clients and customers.